kmcphail/SpatialDB/Report.md

 	**QUERY**
-	-- A query to create a bird list for a protected area in a particular month --	In this example, since Devil's Lake State Park has several polygons and not just one, --	I used LIKE in the WHERE clause to caputer them all SELECT
+	-- A query to create a bird list for a protected area in a particular month --	In this example, since Devil's Lake State Park has several polygons and not just one, --	I used LIKE in the WHERE clause to capture them all SELECT
 		e.common_name,
 		e.scientific_name